 The opinion asserts that the CDC lacked the authority to impose the moratorium under the federal law the agency was invoking.
 The court states it is up to Congress, not the CDC, to decide whether the public interest merits further action.
 Therefore, if a federally imposed eviction moratorium is to continue, Congress must specifically authorize it.

 What Can Landlords Do Now?

-Pennsylvania law additionally allows the attachment of wages for a money judgment obtained by landlords for past due rent arising out of a residential lease.
+Pennsylvania law additionally allows the attachment of wages for a monetary judgment obtained by landlords for past-due rent arising out of a residential lease.
 This wage garnishing process can begin after a money judgment is entered in favor of the landlord and is a good way to recover rent and other associated costs from your prior tenant.

-Contact Attorney Michael Mazack and Attorney Danielle DiLeva if you have any questions about the recent U.S. Supreme Court decision on the moratorium for residential evictions or the process regarding landlord/tenant matters.
-Both attorneys can be reached by phone at 724-776-8000 or by email at email@example.com and firstname.lastname@example.org.
+Contact attorney Michael Mazack if you have questions about the recent U.S. Supreme Court decision on the moratorium for residential evictions or the process regarding landlord/tenant matters.
+Both attorneys can be reached by phone at 724-776-8000 or by email at firstname.lastname@example.org.